carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 > Software code (the text) automatically gets the default
 > copyright protection
 > which prevents others from copying or modifying it.
-> Only the explicit licence grants the usage permissions to others.
+> Only by adding the explicit licence you can permit re-use by others.
 >
-> Data, being factual, cannot be copyrighted.
-So why, do we need a licence?
+> Data, being factual, cannot be copyrighted. **So why, do we need a licence?**
 >
 > While the data itself cannot be copyrighted,
 > the way how it is presented can be.
 The extend to which it is protected needs ultimately